w-h-a/caus/NOTES.md

 8. Now we must bridge the interventional probabilities in step 7 with the observational probabilities in step 6.

     a.
-By our definition of "intervention", the intervention world is such that the causal mechanism for $Y$ still holds.
+By our modularity axiom, the intervention world $w'$ is such that the causal mechanism for $Y$ still holds.

     b.
 By our definition of "causal mechanism", then, $\hat{f}_{w'}(Y | X, Z_1, ..., Z_n) = \hat{f}_w(Y|X, Z_1, ..., Z_n)$.

     c.
 In the intervention world $w'$, the values of $X$ and $Z_1, ..., Z_n$ are fixed.
 Therefore, the unconditional probability of $Y$ in $w'$ is, by definition, its probability conditional on those fixed facts: $`\hat{f}_{w'}(Y = y) = \hat{f}_{w'}(Y = y | X = x_1, Z_1 = z_1, ..., Z_n = z_n)`$.